 - 1. An ongoing course of treatment for a life-threatening condition; - 2.
-An ongoing course of treatment for a serious acute condition, such as chemotherapy; - 3.
-Scheduled non-elective surgery, including postoperative care; - 4.
+An ongoing course of treatment for a serious acute condition, such as chemotherapy; - Undergoing a course of institutional or inpatient care from the provider or facility, when continuity of care is required under the Federal Consolidated Appropriations Act of 2020 and its implementing regulations; - 4.
+Scheduled non-elective surgery, including postoperative care; - 5.
 Pregnant and undergoing a course of treatment for pregnancy.
-Health services may continue to be provided through the postpartum period; or - 5.
-An ongoing course of treatment for a health condition for which a treating physician or health care provider attests that discontinuing care by that physician or health care provider would worsen the condition or interfere with anticipated outcomes.
+Health services may continue to be provided through the postpartum period; or - 6.
+An ongoing course of treatment for a health condition for which a treating physician or provider attests that discontinuing care by that physician or provider would worsen the condition or interfere with anticipated outcomes.